Decarbonizing Panama's Commercial Sector Through Precision Moisture Control

 13%–22% Reduction in Cooling Energy Use

 Even modest adjustments in setpoint can translate into substantial cost savings in high-humidity environments.
+Studies indicate that buildings can reduce energy consumption by approximately 6-10% for every 1°C increase in thermostat setpoint when humidity is properly controlled.

 Health & Indoor Air Quality